Pole Classes & Studios: How to Find the Right Fit

 But all those things, while not necessarily negative, say very little about the quality of instruction or teaching style, the studio culture, how easy it is to sign up for classes, or the safety equipment and procedures that are in place.
 In other words, things that might be important to you as a student.

 Rather than assuming a studio is a good fit for you just because it's popular, Your Pole Pal suggests you start by taking a moment to think about your personal priorities.
-You're likely to be happiest at a studio that supports your specific needs and goals, even if it's not the most popular or most glamorous studio in town.
+You're likely to be happiest at a studio that supports your specific needs and goals, even if it's not the trendiest or most glamorous studio in town.

 After all, choosing the right pole studio should be about YOUR priorities, not about what's important to your friends, or to other students, or to the studio.